bigcommerce/dev-docs/docs/api-docs/apps/apps-quick-start.md

 ## Register a draft app

-Next, register a draft app in the [Developer Portal](https://devtools.bigcommerce.com/) using the sandbox's app URL.
-To do so:
+Next, register a draft app in the [Developer Portal](https://devtools.bigcommerce.com/).
 1. [Login to the Developer Portal](https://devtools.bigcommerce.com/).
 2. Click **Create an app**.
 3. Give the app a name.